sij-ai/pathScripts/README.md

 ---

 _More scripts will be documented as they're updated.
-Each script includes `--help` for detailed usage information._
+Most scripts include `--help` for basic usage information._